Flaventino/Movies/README.md

 * The fourth (and probably last stage) will be to place the whole project on a azure server so that running it can be triggered.
   * This will be the moment to explore azure data factory other related ressources in order to design and run a pipeline on a scheduled way.

+N.B :

+- At this moment (2024/07/03) the second stage of the project is on progress.
-N.B : At this stage, no interactions with any database nor cloud features has been implemented (This part is under development...)
+- So at this stage, no interactions with any database nor cloud features has been implemented in the 'main' (This part is under development...)

 `<h2>` RUNING THE SCRAPER Running the scraper is quite easy.